-The Governing Council, at its 98th session, agreed to recommend to the General Assembly to include the project in the Work Programme and to assign medium priority to this proposal pending further research and a more defined scope for the project, as well as further justification of its adequacy as work to be conducted by a global institution.
+The Secretariat, in light of the above, considered that UNIDROIT was well positioned to undertake work and proposed that the Governing Council, at its 98th session, approve the inclusion in the new Work Programme of legislative work on the subject matter.
+The Governing Council, at its 98th session, agreed to recommend to the General Assembly to include the project in the Work Programme with medium priority.
+The assigned level of priority was merely formal.
+The Council asked the Secretariat to conduct further research and provide a more defined scope for the project, as well as further justification of its adequacy as work to be conducted by a global institution.

-The UNIDROIT Secretariat and the Financial Stability Institute (BIS) jointly organised an Exploratory Workshop on Bank Liquidation, which was held in a virtual format on 7 and 8 June 2021, prior to the second meeting of the Governing Council at its 100th session.
+The UNIDROIT Secretariat and the BIS Financial Stability Institute jointly organised an Exploratory Workshop on Bank Liquidation, which was held in a virtual format on 7 and 8 June 2021, prior to the second meeting of the Governing Council at its 100th session.

 The Exploratory workshop was attended by 40 leading international experts and stakeholders in the field of bank crisis management, insolvency law and deposit insurance with a view to (i) assessing the need of an international instrument in the area of bank insolvency; (ii) determining the most suitable form of such a document; and (iii) defining the scope of the project.